Dutch police asks govt to evacuate Afghan female officers amid Taliban threat | International

 Dutch police asks govt to evacuate Afghan female officers amid Taliban threat

-The Dutch police have urged the country's government to evacuate female police officers from Afghanistan as they are in danger from the Taliban.
+The Dutch police have urged the country's government to evacuate female police officers from Afghanistan as they are in danger after the Taliban has seized the power in the strife-torn country.

 - Country: